wevm/viem/.changeset/dull-eyes-speak.md

 "viem": minor
 ---

-Fixed computing the function selector for functions with no arguments
+Fixed `getFunctionSelector` for functions with no arguments.